KevenAbraham/firstBravery/README.md

 ---
 O projeto foi desenvolvido junto do meu colega `Fernando Pereira Cordeiro`, no qual tive o ==privilégio== de trabalhar junto dele.

----
-# Bravery

----

-### Hey there, my name is ==Keven== and you're welcome to Bravery!

-Bravery is a executive clothes store that emerged to innovating the business clothing business.

-> This project was develped for the 1^st^ semester of SDM (Software Development Multiplataform) at FATEC Maua College for the Web Development I subject.

-## Why Bravery?

----

-Bravery, as the name says, sounds like something classy, fancy.
-Therefore, in addition to offering fancy products, the name follow the brand making it even more fancy!

----

-This project was developed whit my co-worker `Fernando Pereira Cordeiro`, in which i had ==privilege== to work by his side.